isomerpages/ogp/_about-us/ops/geraldine.md

   - Vault
 pastProducts: []
 accomplishments:
-  - Increased engagement rates through hands on product demo workshop (564 attendees in Dec)
+  - Led the migration and communications plan for launch of new Data.gov
-  - Implemented user guide & FAQs for Product resulting in reduction of L1 tickets by 85.9%
+  - Spearheaded engagements with new & existing stakeholders, securing new integrations equating to ~70% increment of datasets in Data.gov
-  - Created FormSG X Workspace pitch deck to highlight Product USPs
+  - Automated processes for streamlined operations via Zapier, Slack integrations etc. For example, such automations resulted in a 55.6% reduction of time required to consolidate post-migrationData.gov updates
 quote: ""
 linkedinId: ""
 ---

 {% include staff.html staff=page color=site.colors.function-colors.ops %}